 Arlene Weiner is the author of two poetry collections: City Bird" (Ragged Sky, 2016) and Escape Velocity (Ragged Sky, 2006), of which Poet Joy Katz wrote, “I want to keep my favorite of these beautifully alert, surprising poems with me as I grow old.”
 A MacDowell Colony fellow in 2008, Arlene has been a Shakespeare scholar, a cardiology technician, a college instructor, an editor, and a research associate in educational applications of cognitive science.
 Her poetry has been published in journals including Off the Coast, Pleiades, Poet Lore, and U.S. 1 Worksheets, anthologized, and read by Garrison Keillor on his Writer’s Almanac.
 She also writes plays.
-Her play Findings will be produced by Pittsburgh Playwrights Company in March 2017.
+Her play Findings was produced by Pittsburgh Playwrights Company in March 2017.

 When they calculate the grease